 No Lunch Policy: No student will be denied a lunch.
-If a student does not have a lunch, a sandwich and juice/milk will be offered at no charge.
+If a student does not have a lunch, a lunch will be offered and a note sent home with amount owed.
 At the end of each nine weeks, all account balances must be zero.
-Report cards will be held until unpaid balances are resolved.